vaquerizaslab/fanc/fanc-doc/api/analyse/oe.rst

 .. image:: images/oe_500kb.png

-Note: as Hi-C matrices are normalised on a per-chromosome basis in Kai-C by default, it would be misleading to plot the overall normalised intra-chromosomal expected values, or to use them for downstream analysis.
+Note: as Hi-C matrices are normalised on a per-chromosome basis in FAN-C by default, it would be misleading to plot the overall normalised intra-chromosomal expected values, or to use them for downstream analysis.
 We can, however, also calculate the unnormalised expected values easily enough: